≡ Menu

 Origin of the Puli Dog Breed

 The Puli is one of the oldest Hungarian dog breeds.
 He has been an integral part of Hungarian life for more than a thousand years.
-He was most likely brought to Hungary by the invading Magyar tribes, who came from Central Asia.
+He was most likely brought to Hungary by the invading Magyar tribes from Central Asia.
+And because these dogs are very similar to the Tibetan Terrier, they may be initially from the Himalayas.

 Now it should be…

-Noted that the Puli dog breed is the smallest of the Hungarian Sheepdogs.
-They were used as herding dogs by the farmers, mainly to protect the sheep and the cattle.
-Pulis were of different types – Black-Coated Pulis, White-Coated Pulis and so on.
-Both Black and White Puli have their uses.
+They noted that the Puli dog breed is the smallest of the Hungarian Sheepdogs.
+The farmers used them as herding dogs, mainly to protect the sheep and the cattle.
+Pulis were of different types – Black-Coated Pulis, White-Coated Pulis, etc. Both Black and White Puli have their uses.

 For a long, long time…

 The Puli dog breed was pretty much a “forgotten” breed.
-Now we’re not 100% certain “why” this breed hasn’t always received the attention that it should have over the years, but fortunately for all of us, way back in 1912, this breed did experience a “revival” so to speak which is largely what they still exist today.
+Now we’re not 100% certain “why” this breed hasn’t always received the attention that it should have over the years, but fortunately for all of us, way back in 1912, this breed did experience a “revival,” so to speak which is essentially what they still exist today.

-A new breed standard was approved in 1924 by the Federation Cynologique Internationale which led to a surge in their popularity which ultimately led to their import into the United States shortly thereafter.
+Then a new breed standard was approved in 1924 by the Federation Cynologique Internationale, which led to a surge in their popularity and ultimately led to their import into the United States shortly after that.
 It was then that this “new” Puli breed was recognized by the American Kennel Club in 1936.
 The Puli Club of America was formed in 1951.

 Physical Characteristics